giucamp/density/README.md

 			// ...

 The size of the array is provided at construction time, and cannot be changed. lifo_array allocates its element contiguously in memory in the **data stack** of the calling thread.
 The data stack is a thread-local storage managed by a lifo allocator.
 By "lifo" (last-in-first-out) we mean that only the most recently allocated block can be deallocated.
-If the lifo constraint is violated, the behaviour is undefined (defining DENSITY_DEBUG as non-zero in density_common.h enables a debug check, but beaware of the [one definition rule](https://en.wikipedia.org/wiki/One_Definition_Rule)).
+If the lifo constraint is violated, the behaviour of the program is undefined (defining DENSITY_DEBUG as non-zero in density_common.h enables a debug check, but beaware of the [one definition rule](https://en.wikipedia.org/wiki/One_Definition_Rule)).
 If you declare a lifo_array locally to a function, you don't have to worry about the lifo-constraint, because C++ is designed so that automatic objects are destroyed in lifo order.
 Even a lifo_array as non-static member of a struct/class allocated on the callstack is safe.

 A [lifo_buffer](http://peggysansonetti.it/tech/density/html/classdensity_1_1lifo__buffer.html) is not a container, it's more low-level.
 It provides a dynamic raw storage.
 Unlike lifo_array, lifo_buffer allows reallocation (that is changing the size and the alignment of the buffer), but only of the last created lifo_buffer (otherwise the behavior is undefined).